About PHDA

 Headquartered in Nairobi, Kenya, with teams based in several counties of Kenya.

 Most of our research and programme delivery work is in Kenya.
-Through technical support and partnerships, we also work in 12 other African countries, including Nigeria, Ghana, Cameroon, Malawi, Lesotho, Namibia, Mozambique, Zambia, Zimbabwe, South Africa, Uganda, and Tanzania.
+Through technical support and partnerships, we also work in 15 other African countries, including Nigeria, Ghana, Cameroon, Malawi, Lesotho, Namibia, Mozambique, Zambia, Zimbabwe, South Africa, Uganda, Tanzania, Democratic Republic of Congo, Eswatini and South Sudan.

 Research